We are hiring summer positions!

 - Previous Camp Leader experience.

-- 1 – 3 years of previous interpretive, education, or science experience (direct experience with summer camp is an asset).
+- 1 – 3 years of previous interpretive, education, or science experience.

 - Knowledge of west coast ecosystems and flora and fauna of the Pacific Northwest.